Man sentenced to 15 years in prison after killing teenager while driving under the influence

 Before a Livingston Parish judge on Tuesday, 50-year-old William Cokes pleaded no contest to vehicular homicide of 19-year-old Caleb Easterling.
 According to court documents, Cokes also faced first-degree vehicular negligent injury charges that were dismissed.

-Cokes will serve three years of his sentence without benefit of probation or suspension of sentance, a court official said.
+Cokes will serve three years of his sentence without benefit of probation or suspension of sentence, a court official said.
 The court also recommended Cokes for a substance use disorder treatment screening.

 Easterling died after a pick-up truck driven by Cokes crossed lanes and struck the 19-year-old's car head-on while crossing Magnolia Bridge Road near the East Baton Rouge-Livingston parish line on July 12, 2023.